God’s Enduring Faithfulness

 Psalm 6:4 Return, O Lord, deliver my soul: oh save me for thy mercies’ sake.

 God is faithful.
 Faithful to have His grace and mercy abound toward us always, thus to fulfill His promises toward us.
 Especially in the midst of a trial, where our trust is being tested and being strengthened (real trust grows from our experiences not our pontificating), it’s important to keep our focus on what is right and true, like God’s faithfulness.
-During trials more than any other time the enemy tries to attack and weaken our trust in God and what He has taught us.
-We aren’t to give his lies a minute of our attention.
-When we focus our minds on who God is and not the enemy’s lies, our current frustration, or the future outcome of what we think our circumstances will manifest, then were able to stand firm through the difficulties.
+During trials more than any other time our internal lies attack and weaken our trust in God and what He has taught us.
+We aren’t to give these lies a minute of our attention.
+When we focus our minds on who God is and not the lies, our current frustration, or the future outcome of what we think our circumstances will manifest, then we’re able to stand firm through the difficulties.

 God’s faithfulness abounds toward us.
 Deeply knowing this truth brings peace among the storms in life, (as the rainbow breaks through the storm clouds).
 It isn’t a wishful thinking, but a very real reality.
 God wants to show Himself to us in powerful and real ways.
 In the midst of trials when we have reached our end is where His work becomes most apparent because we know what is done is not of us or anything else.